What we collect, what we don’t.

 - Lawful process

-- If we’re served with valid legal process compelling disclosure, we can produce only what we have: the bundle (which is public anyway) and the access-log line for a given request.
-We can’t produce file bytes, identities, or anything else from this list of things we don’t collect — we don’t have them.
+- If we’re served with valid legal process compelling disclosure, we can produce only what we have: the bundle — for a standard proof, the same artifact anyone can fetch by its opaque ID; for a sealed proof on the default Mirror option, the server copy includes the master salt, and a requester holding that salt can test candidate payloads against the proof (a Blind submission leaves us no salt and no bundle to produce) — the proof’s server-side record (the fingerprints, file size, and any filename label or memo you typed), the access-log line for a given request, and — for an anchoring account — the account email and its workspace records.
+We can’t produce file bytes, names, or anything else from this list of things we don’t collect — we don’t have them.

 - Children